 Hi, I’m Jens Oliver Meiert (short: Jens, which is almost pronounced like “yes”).
-I’m an expert on web development where I specialize in HTML and CSS optimization, and an Engineering Manager at Jimdo.
+I’m an expert on web development where I specialize in HTML and CSS optimization, and I work as an engineering manager at Jimdo.
 I’m based in Hamburg, the city that inspired the food.
 In the past I used to share all sorts of career highlights and personal priorities (and also photos), but here are three major pieces to know about me:

 Perhaps my most comprehensive book: The Web Development Glossary (2020).
 With explanations and definitions for literally thousands of terms from Web Development and related fields, building on Wikipedia as well as the MDN Web Docs.